terrytaylorbonn/terrytaylorbonn.github.io/index.md

 ![drones](/assets/ziptiedrone2.png)

 But it also applies to my approach to building drone.
-You can see that in my first FPV drone, with a plywood frame.
+You can see that in my first FPV drone (with a plywood frame) flight tested on my kitchen work table.

 ![drones](/assets/ziptiedrone3.png)